Dermatologist's Guide to Your Best Skin

 Strength Matters: Percentages and Potency

-Once you select a formula, check the label for retinol concentration.
-Amounts vary widely from 0.01% upwards based on skin tolerance.
-While stronger might seem better, it is more about finding the percentage that works for your skin.
-If you are new to retinoids or have sensitive skin, it is always better to start with a lower percentage and ALWAYS follow with a moisturizer.
+Once you select a formula, check the label for the active ingredient’s concentration.
+Amounts vary widely from 0.01% upwards.
+While stronger might seem better, there is no benefit from using something that is too much for your skin.
+It is more about finding the percentage that works for your skin.
+If you are new to retinoids or have sensitive skin, it is always better to start with a lower percentage.

 Apply at Night for Two Reasons